bbauska/CAD101en/README.md

 Hello.
 Welcome to JavaScript Dom Objects

-After reading this section (part 7), you will be able to:
+After reading this section, you will be able to:

 -   Identify the DOM objects that are commonly used in JavaScript applications for working with HTML documents.